SkillsUnion/tamkeen-cloud/1.3-introduction-to-software-development/3-programming-languages.md

 ---

-#### **Learning Objectives:**

-By the end of this module, participants will be able to:
+## Learning Objectives: Introduction to Programming Languages

-1. Define what programming languages are and their role in software development.
+1. Define programming languages and explain their role in enabling communication between developers and computers.
-2. Understand the different types of programming languages and their use cases.
+2. Differentiate between types of programming languages, including low-level, high-level, compiled, and interpreted languages.
-3. Explore the most commonly used programming languages in software development.
+3. Explore the most commonly used programming languages and their specific use cases in software development.
-4. Identify key factors in choosing a programming language for a project.
+4. Identify key factors to consider when choosing a programming language for a given project.

 ---